danjbrown/angular2-webpack/README.md

 * Angular2 client and Node.js server side applications.
 * Client side application written in TypeScript.
-* Now includes tslint, a static analysis linter for TypeSript.
+* Linting: uses tslint, a static analysis linter for TypeSript, and jshint for the server side JavaScript.
-* Provides examples of Karma/Jasmine tests and skeleton test files for client side components.
-* Includes examples of Mocha/Chai tests for server side components.
+* Testing: includes examples of Karma/Jasmine tests for client side components and Mocha/Chai tests for the server side components.
 * Includes working examples of routing, shared services, event emitters and filters.
 * Working example of ngrx/store used to store the search term entered in the header.
 * The client side application uses webpack-dev-server which builds and reloads the app in the browser when a change is detected, making development faster.
 * The server side application uses nodemon which restarts the server when a change is detected, making development faster.
-* NEW support for yarn, which pins down exact installed versions and can be faster than npm because it creates a cached copy of packages.
+* Uses yarn, which pins down exact installed versions and can be faster than npm because it creates a cached copy of packages.

 ## Installing the client application with yarn